Prompt for first creative writing class: RAINSTORM

 Hate the original title, which sounds like a self-help book and is way too dry.
 Yes, I have bipolar and I blog.
 But, my bipolar diagnosis is not all I write about and my diagnosis is not the only reason I write.
 I’m a writer.
 There, I said it.
 Rather, I wrote it.

-The previously self-published book contained five years of blog posts, dating from September 2013 when I started writing this blog to its five-year anniversary September 2017.
+The previously self-published book contained four years of blog posts, dating from September 2013 when I started writing this blog to its five-year anniversary September 2017.
 I debated adding more content to it, bringing it up to the present.
 But, I’m too overwhelmed right now to do so.